-These unaudited interim condensed consolidated financial statements, including comparatives have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") and in accordance with International Accounting Standard ("IAS") 34 Interim Financial Reporting as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+These unaudited interim condensed consolidated financial statements, including comparatives have been prepared using accounting policies in accordance with International Accounting Standard ("IAS") 34 Interim Financial Reporting.

 The condensed consolidated interim financial statements have been prepared on a historical cost basis, except for financial instruments classified as financial instruments at fair value through profit and loss, which are stated at their fair value.
 In addition, these interim condensed consolidated financial statements have been prepared using the accrual basis of accounting except for cash flow information.